HactarCE/Nomic-Rules/README.md

 * must always be an integer.
 * must never have a negative value.
 * cannot be traded or exchanged.

+* **Strike**: The number of rule violations that a player has committed without punishment.

 ## Polls